 With these TMC AquaRay Lights (and a few others), there is no requirement for additional/supplemental even for high light requiring planted freshwater or Reef Aquariums with SPS Coral (under 30 inches in depth).

 As well an advanced LED light provides healthy high quality light for a fish only tank and uses almost no electricity when compared to traditional aquarium lighting.

 Watts Per Gallon: As a generalization and this ONLY applies to high output LEDs mentioned here that utilize these technologies:

-- Latest patented emitters, such by Cree since most LEDs do NOT have patent rights as well as the Osram Olson NP Blue which is the first emitter specifically designed for reef use.
+- Latest patented emitters, such as by Cree since most LEDs do NOT have patent rights as well as the Osram Oslon NP Blue which is the first emitter specifically designed for reef use.

 - Pulse Width Modulation Technology, NOT “current reduction” technology which most LEDs utilize and wastes considerable electrical energy as heat.